 As part of the Talent Growth Program, we look for individuals who aren't afraid to tackle big challenges.
 Revaz Kordzaia turned out to be exactly that: a Backend Developer for whom an "impossible" task is just another interesting puzzle to solve.

-by Saba Maisuradze | May 29, 2026 | Talent Spotlight
+by Saba Maisuradze | July 13, 2026 | Talent Spotlight

 As part of the Talent Growth Program, we look for individuals who aren't afraid to tackle big challenges.
 Revaz Kordzaia turned out to be exactly that: a Backend Developer for whom an "impossible" task is just another interesting puzzle to solve.